D-Kats/FileHarvester/README.md

 The output folder, containing the copied harvested files and the CSV report, is then being zipped and MD5 hashed.
 The whole procedure is being reported in the verbose analysis pane of the tool and a log file is being created in the output folder after the completion of the analysis.

+Similar tools exist for sure but this one is by far the quickest implementation when you want a specific collection from a targeted folder (e.g. the whole user folder on a Windows machine).
+Original file's metadata are not being altered and thus the whole harvesting procedure leaves the computer files intact.

 ## Installation

 This is a tool written in Python (version 3.8.5 used).
 The .exe file (**FileHarvester.exe**) works on Microsoft Windows based machines by just double clicking.